thomassilvi/eob1-svg-editor/README.md

 - the experience for each class

 You can activate new spells only for active characters with mage abilities.

 You can regain memorized spells only for active spellcasters (mage/cleric/paladin).

-The party can rest (full HP/fool and all memorized spells gained)
+The party can rest (full HP/fool and all memorized spells gained).